carolina-alp/gpm_mentorship/README.md

-# GOM MENTORSHIP
+# GPM MENTORSHIP 2024

-This repository is created based on the GPM mentorship 24 resources.
+This repository is created based on the GPM mentorship resources.